Having founded the structure that virtually all US law firms follow, “cerebral” Cravath is the OG of BigLaw.

 Summer associate profile: Our summer program is designed to provide law students with an experience that mirrors the life of a first year associate.
 Summer associates experience the day-to-day working life of a Cravath lawyer and gain valuable hands-on experience working directly for, and with, our clients.

 Summer program components: Prior to the summer, we collect department and assignment preferences (type of matter or practice area, specific teams or partners).
 Upon arrival, summer associates are assigned to a partner from their selected department, along with an associate mentor.
 This partner is responsible for assigning work, providing feedback, integrating summer associates fully into their teams and ensuring that the experience resembles that of a first-year associate.
-Additionally, there are a number of social and cultural activities including a party at the Central Park Zoo, Broadway shows, Hudson River Sail, the Apollo Theater, Shakespeare in the Park and various professional sporting events.
+Additionally, there are a number of social and cultural activities including a party at the Central Park Zoo, Broadway shows, concerts, Hudson River Sail, the Apollo Theater and various professional sporting events.

 Social media